-Accounts with high interest can make saving money much more satisfying.
-As a bonus, you’ll also reach your savings goals faster.
-Whether you’re saving for an emergency fund, a down payment, a holiday, or anything in between, high rates can help you boost your personal finance.
+Accounts with high interest can make saving money more satisfying and help you reach savings goals faster.
+Whether you’re saving for an emergency fund, a down payment, a holiday, or anything in between, high rates can help you boost your personal finances.

 Best 5% Interest Savings Accounts

-Here are the best 5% interest savings accounts you can open today:
+Here are the best 5% interest savings accounts you can open an account with today:

-UFB Direct is a growing division of Axos Bank, but they specialize in just two products: mortgages and savings accounts.
+UFB Direct is a growing division of Axos Bank, but it specializes in just two products: mortgages and savings accounts.

 This hyperfocus combined with the low overhead that comes with being an online-only bank means that they’re able to offer rates that are consistently at the top.

-Plus, in our experience, UFB Direct has been consistently increasing their APY as the fed hikes their rate, so we expect that to continue to increase in 2023.
+Plus, in our experience, UFB Direct has been consistently increasing its APY as the Fed hikes its rate, so we expect that to continue to increase.

-Unlike most of the others on this list, the UFB Direct savings account doesn’t come with caveats.
+Unlike some of the others on this list, the UFB Direct savings account doesn’t come with caveats.